 Skip the too-sweet store-bought granolas and make an easy batch at home using applesauce for flavor.
 This granola is nut-free and easy to stir together and it lasts for weeks in the fridge.

 10. Yogurt and Sliced Fruit

 Seriously, we don’t need to overcomplicate things.
-Plain yogurt (or a yogurt tube), some sliced fruit or a banana, and dry cereal is a perfectly balanced toddler breakfast.
+Plain yogurt (or a yogurt tube or Sweet Potato Yogurt Pudding), some sliced fruit or a banana, and dry cereal is a perfectly balanced toddler breakfast.
 And easy too!
 You can wash berries ahead and store in paper towel lined airtight containers to get a jumpstart.